 Figure 1 Block diagram of a plant and a PID controller composed of proportional, integrative, and derivative blocks.
-The plant's output is fed back to the controller where it is compared to the reference signal.

 Figure 1 is a block diagram for an illustrative control system containing a controller and a plant.
 The directed lines in a block diagram represent time-domain signals while the blocks represent signal processing functions that operate in the time domain.
 The output of the controller 500 is a control variable 590 which is, in turn, the input to the plant 592.
 The plant has one output (plant response) 594.
 The plant response is fed back (externally as signal 596) and becomes one of the controller's two inputs.
 The controller's second input is the reference signal 508.
 The fed-back plant response 596 and the externally supplied reference signal 508 are compared (by subtraction here).
 Notice that the takeoff point 520 of figure 1 provides a way to disseminate a particular result (of the subtraction 510) to three places in the block diagram (522, 524, and 526).

-The output (i.e., control variable 590) of this controller is the sum of a proportional (P) term (the gain block 530 with an amplification factor of 214.0), an integrating (I) term (the integrator 560 preceded by the gain block 540 with an amplification factor of 1,000.0), and a differentiating (D) term (the derivative block 570 preceded by the gain block 550 with an amplification factor of 15.5).
-This type of controller is called a PID controller and was invented and patented in 1939 by Albert Callender and Allan Stevenson of Imperial Chemical Limited of Northwich, England.
+The output (i.e., control variable 590) of this controller is the sum of three terms.
+First, there is a proportional (P) term (the gain block 530 with an amplification factor of 214.0).
+Second, there is an integrating (I) term (the integrator 560 preceded by the gain block 540 with an amplification factor of 1,000.0).
+The integrator is shown in the figure as 1/s.
+Third, there is a a differentiating (D) term (the derivative block 570 preceded by the gain block 550 with an amplification factor of 15.5).
+The derivative is shown in the figure as s.
+Since the controller's output is the sum of a P, I, and D term, this type of controller is called a PID controller.
+The PID controller was invented and patented by Albert Callender and Allan Stevenson of Imperial Chemical Limited of Northwich, England (Callender and Stevenson 1939).